rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 ## Recoverable Errors with `Result`

-Most errors aren't so dire as to require the program to stop entirely.
+Most errors aren't serious enough to require the program to stop entirely.
 Sometimes, when a function fails, it's for a reason that we can easily interpret and respond to.
 For example, if we try to open a file and that operation fails because the file doesn't exist, we might want to create the